Jessie Kabwila: Life

-Kabwila-Kapasula was the acting president of the Chancellor College Academic Staff Union that was fired during the standoff to ensure academic freedom at the University of Malawi that hasn't been resolved.
-She is one of the fired lecturers at the center of the standoff for academic freedom that occurred at University of Malawi (UNIMA) that resulted in her dismissal.
+Kabwila-Kapasula was the acting president of the Chancellor College Academic Staff Union that was fired during the standoff to ensure academic freedom at the University of Malawi that has not been resolved.
+She is one of the fired lecturers at the center of the standoff for academic freedom that occurred at the University of Malawi (UNIMA) which resulted in her dismissal.
 This prompted protests from the UNIMA students and faculty that stood in solidarity with Kabwila-Kapasula and the eventual closure of the university.
 It led to a standoff between President Bingu wa Mutharika and the lecturers.
 Her dismissal centering academic freedom was also one of the events that led to the 2011 Malawian protests.

 Early career

-Kabwila earned a doctorate in comparative literature from Binghamton University, where she served as President of the Graduate Student Organization in 2008-2009.
+Kabwila earned a doctorate in comparative literature from Binghamton University, where she served as president of the Graduate Student Organization in 2008–2009.

 Academic freedom standoff

 Blessings Chinsinga, an associate political science professor, was interrogated by Peter Mukhito, who was Malawi’s Inspector General of Police, about a parallel he drew in a lecture between Malawi’s fuel crisis and popular uprisings in Tunisia and Egypt during the Arab Spring.
 Chinsinga was eventually fired for drawing these comparisons between the economic conditions in Egypt and Malawi in a political science class.
-This prompted suppor from the UNIMA students and faculty including Kabwila.
-They stood in solidarity with Chisanga and it led to the closure of the university's Chancellor College and its Polytechnic.
+This prompted support from the UNIMA students and faculty including Kabwila.
+They stood in solidarity with Chisanga and this led to the closure of the university's Chancellor College and its Polytechnic.
 As a condition to return to class, the academics asked for an official apology from the police chief, Peter Mukhito and assurances of respect for academic freedom.
 Mukhito declared that academic freedom had to be balanced with issues of national security and this was backed by President Bingu wa Mutharika.
-Mutharika ordered the faculty to return to work but the lecturers refused since there was no guarantee of freedom.
+Mutharika ordered the faculty to return to work but the lecturers refused, since there was no guarantee of freedom.
 The government was unwilling to provide this under the leadership of The Minister of Education, Peter Mutharika.
 The students stood in solidarity with the fired faculty which resulted in the use of teargas to disperse students.
 A standoff occurred between lecturers and students on one side, and the President of Malawi, Bingu wa Mutharika.

-After the incident Kabwila reported that she has been denied a passport renewal and she had received harassing phone calls and death threats.
+After the incident, Kabwila reported that she has been denied a passport renewal and she had received harassing phone calls and death threats.

-In 2017 domestic violence was in the news, when seven women were killed or wounded in attacks.
+In 2017, domestic violence was in the news, when seven women were killed or wounded in attacks.
 Protests and a petition were organised in Lilongwe.
-Sarai Chisala Tempelhoff of the Women's Lawyer Association read a petition and Kabwila, who was a member of parliament and the chair of Malawi Parliamentary Women's Caucus was there is support of the protests.
-During Kabwila's time as chair of the caucus the age of consent in Malawi was raised to eighteen to prevent child marriage.
+Sarai Chisala Tempelhoff of the Women's Lawyer Association read a petition and Kabwila, who was a member of parliament and the chair of Malawi Parliamentary Women's Caucus, was there is support of the protests.
+During Kabwila's time as chair of the caucus, the age of consent in Malawi was raised to eighteen to prevent child marriage.

 Court case

-The lecturers sued the government in order to ensure academic freedom and non interference by the police in academia.
+The lecturers sued the government in order to ensure academic freedom and non-interference by the police in academia.